CCPA vs GDPR: Global Compliance Guide [Infographic]

 - Who do the laws protect?
-Any residents of the jurisdiction.
+Any residents of this jurisdiction.

 - When is a business responsible?
 Anytime they interact with the data of a resident.

 - What rights do customers have over their data?
-Both CCPA and GDPR compliance rules allow users the right to access, correct, delete, and stop the processing of their data.
+Both CCPA and GDPR compliance rules allow users the right to access, correct, stop the processing of, and delete their data.

 Here are the most notable differences between the CCPA and the GDPR:

 - Who do the laws affect?
 Any business that collects data from these residents, regardless of where the business is based.
 The GDPR does not look at the size of the business when implementing its regulations.
 The CCPA, however, requires businesses to be a certain size or possess a certain amount of data before the law will be enforced.